jakobhuerner/jakobhuerner.github.io/_posts/2023-01-17-apple_macbook_pro_m1pro_for_personal_use_and_casual_photography.md

 - A simple but welcome thing is the integrated SD card slot, which is convenient for transferring photos from the camera.
 - The price difference between 13“ and 14“ was only about 15% in the configurations interesting for me - given the 14“ model is simply the higher quality device.

-I went for an Apple MacBook Pro with base M1 Pro and extended the RAM to 32GB.
+I went for a 14" Apple MacBook Pro with base M1 Pro and extended the RAM to 32GB.
 It‘s my learning from almost every computer I bought in my life: Purchase double the RAM you think you need in the beginning, you‘ll need it in a few year‘s time.
 This is especially crucial if the RAM is not extendable as in many current devices by Apple and others.

 # My experience